open-metadata/terraform-aws-openmetadata/openmetadata-aws/README.md

 }
 ```

-# Accessing Airflow and OpenMetadata using port forwarding
+# Accessing Airflow using port forwarding

-This section explains how to access **Airflow** and **OpenMetadata** running in your Kubernetes cluster using port forwarding.
+This section explains how to access **Airflow** running in your Kubernetes cluster using port forwarding.

-## Accessing Airflow

-Airflow is exposed via the `openmetadata-deps-web` service.
+If you deployed Airflow using our Helm chart for dependencies, it will be exposed via the `openmetadata-deps-web` service.
 To access it, follow these steps:

 1. Run the following command to set up port forwarding: